spotify/java-locales/README.md

 ### Features

-This library offers the following 2 main features:
+#### Resolve/negotiate locales

+This feature enables you to get the best matching locales as described above, for a given list of supported locales.
+Essentially, this requires the following 2 logics:

 - **Supply the list of supported locales:** For a given product, we defined a supported locales as the ones the product is available for.
 This means locales for which translations are readily